Bitvis VIP Specification Coverage

 Reference tables: Compliance/result labels

-The following tables summarize the meanings of the various requirement compliance and testcase result labels in the specification coverage output files.
+The following tables summarize the meanings of the various requirement compliance and testcase result labels in the Specification Coverage output files.

 Requirement compliance label